Employment tribunals - winning your claim for unfair dismissal - the general legal tests

 How long have you worked for your employer?

-If you started your job or after April 6 2012 you can only make a claim for unfair dismissal if you've worked for your employer for more than two years.
+You can usually only make a claim for unfair dismissal if you've worked for your employer for 2 years or more.

 A tribunal will want to know: